 I keep this page updated with links to the online syllabi of classes I teach.
 Current/most recent classes are at the top.

 Open access is a central tenet of my feminist pedagogy, which means that you are welcome to share and adapt any of my teaching materials for your own classes.
 If you do, I would love to hear what you did and how it worked!
 You can contact me at alothian at umd dot edu.
-I appreciate but don’t require citation for pedagogical use of my course material, but if you draw on this work for research or publication, I expect citational acknowledgment and appreciate notification.
+I appreciate but don’t expect citation for pedagogical use of my course material, but if you draw on this work for research or publication, formal citation is necessary.

 In Spring 2018, I taught these classes: